simon-euchner/ZVODE/lib.d/README.txt

-Here, the file *zvode.so* is save, i.e. the main shared library for the C interface.
+Here, the file *zvode.so* is saved, i.e. the main shared library for the C language interface.